Turner homers again as Nationals beat White Sox 12-1

 Turner tripled and scored in the third, went deep against Odrisamer Despaigne leading off the fifth and added an RBI double in the seventh.
 He also struck out leading off the game and in the eighth and popped out in the ninth.

+“I felt like I got a couple of pitches to hit in those last two at-bats, but it didn’t happen.
+That’s baseball,” Turner said.
+“I think it’s one of those things where the more you try, the less likely it’s gonna happen.”

-Sánchez (2-6) gave up one run and four hits.
+Sanchez (2-6) gave up one run and four hits.
 He left after James McCann singled leading off the seventh.

 Adam Eaton had three hits, including an RBI single, in his first game at Guaranteed Rate Field since Chicago traded him to Washington at the 2016 winter meetings.
 Kurt Suzuki added a grand slam during a six-run ninth and had five RBIs to help the Nationals win for the 12th time in 16 games.

-Leury García hit a solo homer for Chicago in the sixth inning.
-Yoán Moncada left the game in the seventh with upper back tightness.
+Leury Garcia hit a solo homer for Chicago in the sixth inning.
+Yoan Moncada left the game in the seventh with upper back tightness.

 Despaigne (0-1) went six innings in his first major league appearance since a relief outing for the Los Angeles Angels against Oakland last Sept.
 30. The 32-year-old right-hander allowed three runs and seven hits after the White Sox purchased his contract from Triple-A Charlotte.
 But the White Sox fell short after winning eight of 12.